Virv12/java-queue-bench/README.md

 ### BaseBench
 A simple benchmark measuring the performance of queue operations in a single-threaded environment.

-### BackloggedConcurrentBench
+### BackloggedConcurrentBench(r,w)
-A benchmark measuring the performance of concurrent queue operations with backlogged tasks.
+A benchmark measuring the performance of concurrent queue operations with `r` backlogged readers and `w` backlogged writers.

-### BackloggedBlockingBench
+### BackloggedBlockingBench(r,w)
-A benchmark measuring the performance of blocking queue operations with backlogged tasks.
+A benchmark measuring the performance of blocking queue operations with `r` backlogged readers and `w` backlogged writers.

-### BurstBlockingReadBench
+### BurstBlockingReadBench(w)
-A benchmark measuring the performance of periodic reads from a blocking queue with backlogged writers.
+A benchmark measuring the performance of periodic reads from a blocking queue with `w` backlogged writers.

-### BurstBlockingWriteBench
+### BurstBlockingWriteBench(r)
-A benchmark measuring the performance of periodic writes to a blocking queue with backlogged readers.
+A benchmark measuring the performance of periodic writes to a blocking queue with `r` backlogged readers.

-### BurstConcurrentReadBench
+### BurstConcurrentReadBench(w)
-A benchmark measuring the performance of periodic reads from a concurrent queue with backlogged writers.
+A benchmark measuring the performance of periodic reads from a concurrent queue with `w` backlogged writers.

-### BurstConcurrentWriteBench
+### BurstConcurrentWriteBench(r)
-A benchmark measuring the performance of periodic writes to a concurrent queue with backlogged readers.
+A benchmark measuring the performance of periodic writes to a concurrent queue with `r` backlogged readers.